ppp-kohe/autogui/README.md

 |:-----------------:|:----------------:|
 | <img src="docs/images/image-nimbus-flat-light.png" srcset="docs/images/image-nimbus-flat-light-h.png 1x, docs/images/image-nimbus-flat-light.png 2x" alt="NimbusLookAndFeelCustomFlatLight"> | <img src="docs/images/image-nimbus-flat-dark.png" srcset="docs/images/image-nimbus-flat-dark-h.png 1x, docs/images/image-nimbus-flat-dark.png 2x" alt="NimbusLookAndFeelCustomFlatDark"> |

+In MacOS, you can apply the dark-mode aware windows by appending the JVM option `-J-Dapple.awt.application.appearance=system`.

+In HiDPI GNOME environment (including the default Ubuntu), you might get suitable display with the environment variable `GDK_SCALE=2`.

 ### Loading Flatlaf

 The default specification of the library implicitly detects existence of [*flatlaf*](https://www.formdev.com/flatlaf/) (confirmed by `com.formdev:flatlaf:3.4.1`)  and applying its LAF with following the OS's current theme.
 The detection is simply done by accessing to the reflection Class object through `Class.forName`.